Gradute

 The Dissertation Phase

-Following successful completion of the qualifying exams, students are advanced to candidacy and enter the dissertation phase of the program, which consists of four semesters.
+Following successful completion of the qualifying exams, students are advanced to candidacy and enter the dissertation phase of the program.
 Students first write a dissertation prospectus in consultation with their dissertation committee, and then proceed with the dissertation itself.

 Flexibility and Broad Competency